rahul235/Data-2-Decision/README.md

 #### Repositories
-The link to the repositories are here: <not updated yet>
+The link to the repositories are here: not updated yet.

 You can reach me at rahul235@gmail.com